 In the review, Justin did not address the restrictions that C.K. had placed on reporting about the performance.

-Louis C.K., after years of rumors, admitted in late 2017 that he had made a habit of exposing himself to women without their consent.
+Louis C.K., after years of rumors, admitted in late 2017 that he had made a habit of exposing himself to women.
 This confession came about after several women went on the record to levy claims against the comedian in The New York Times.
 This led to Louis C.K. losing several gigs, including planned specials at Netflix and executive producer roles on multiple FX shows.
 A movie the comedian directed, I Love You Daddy, also saw its release canceled.

 The comedian’s attempt at a comeback has divided the comedy world, with some club owners eager to give the former A-lister a chance to return, while others believe it’s unfair to let an admitted sexual harasser back into comedy clubs.